Role Term Survey Responses

-I wrote to the callers who have called my local dance (BIDA) in the last year, plus the ones who are currently booked, to ask them whether:
+I wrote to the callers who have called my local dance (BIDA) in the last year, plus the ones who are currently booked, with messages like:

-- A dance like BIDA switching to gender free terms is better, worse, or about the same.
+- You think switching to gender free terms is better / worse / about the same

-- They have a preference between Larks/Ravens and Jets/Rubies.
+- You have a preference between Larks/Ravens and Jets/Rubies

 Of the 18 callers I wrote to, 17 responded.
 Of them, all but one was willing to call Larks/Ravens or Jets/Rubies, though several said (without my having suggested it) that they wouldn't be willing to call Lead/Follow.